partho-dev/partho-dev/README.md

 :timer_clock: With over 15 years into the industry with `proven technical` and `strong eadership qualities`, I have administered data centers, worked with networking(CISCO & Juniper) routers and switches, cloud technologies and found an Infrastructure consultation management and product development company.

+👋 Hi, Myself `Partho` and I feel very proud to present myself to you, who have mentored so many young talents and guided to get the best in their career.

 :boom: I am a `CISCO CCNA` & `CCNP` certified & An early adoption of cloud technologies with vendors like **AWS** & **Azure**.

 :green_circle: Worked and Troubleshooted the core ***Linux*** OS like booting issue, Kernel panic error and many low level concepts of Linux during my early career `2009-2010-2011`.